ArisVahn/mini-website/README.md

     ```
 2. Open the project folder.
 3. Open `index.html` in your browser to see the magic unfold.
+4. Delete "/mini-website" from all page and image links.
+I discovered a script solution for it, but it didn't feel right to add it without getting there at The Odin Project.

 ## 🔮 Next Steps